 Undergraduates must file a Candidacy for B.A.
-Degree Card during the registration period for the second quarter of the senior year in order that degree requirements may be checked.
-At that time the reverse side of the card must be completed, showing the final Contract Program of Studies.
-Graduates for June and Summer Session must return their completed cards by the end of the registration period for the winter quarter; December graduates, by the end of registration for spring quarter; March graduates, by the end of registration for fall quarter.
+Degree Card during the first week of instruction for the second quarter of the senior year so that degree requirements may be checked.
+At that time the reverse side of the card must be completed, showing the final Approved Program of Studies.